SBhat35/CS278-asgn5/README.md

 # Usage
 My application is a text based app that takes commands from users and translates them into responses based on a routing protocol that maps to different functions and actions.
-The number that is associated with the application is: +16153984377.
+The number that is associated with the application is: **+16153984377**.
 There are a number of key commands that can be inputted and generate a valid response.

 ## options
 options gives the users a list of all of the acceptable commands, including menu, hours <restaurant> <day>, describe <restaurant>, restaurants, homepage, diner <restaurant>, ask <restaurant>, answer <restaurant>

 ## ask hours <restaurant> day
+Provides the hours of operations for the specified restaurant

+## menu
+Provides the URL of the Vanderbilt Campus Dining menus

+## diner <restaurant>
+Registers the user who sent text as a expert/diner for a certain restaurant.
+This allows them to answer questions on the specified restaurant

+## ask <restaurant> question
+This checks the map if there is a diner(s) who has eaten at the specified restaurant.
+If there are no registered diners for a restaurant it will alert the user of no diners

+## answer <restaurant> question
+Once registered as a diner from a certain restaurant, they are able to answer the question to a certain

+## restaurants
+Provides list of all acceptable restaurants

+## describe <restaurant>
+Gives a brief description of the specified restaurant